-Our spending plans for 2020-2021 were approved on Wednesday 19 February 2020.
+Our spending plans for 2021-2022 were approved on Wednesday 17 February 2021.

-These spending plans include the revenue budget (our running costs) and the capital programme (which funds land, buildings and roads).
+These plans include the revenue budget (our running costs) and the capital programme (which funds land, buildings and roads).

-Our capital programme for 2020-2021 can be downloaded below.
+Our revenue budget and capital programme for 2021-2022 can be downloaded below.